SAEON/somisana-croco/configs/sa_eez_01/croco_v2.0.1/README.md

 08 - as per 06, define READ_PATM
 09 - as per 08, define ERA_ECMWF (ERA5 blk files are in a different format for ONLINE processing) 10 - as per 09, define CLIMATOLOGY
+11 - as per 10, define AGRIF and AGRIF_2WAY

 Runtime input (\*.in files)
 ---------------------------